DavidJKTofan/davidjktofan.me/content/post/email-security/index.md

 ### Sender Policy Framework (SPF)

-_"SPF is an email authentication method designed to detect forging sender addresses during the delivery of the email."_
+"_SPF is an email authentication method designed to detect forging sender addresses during the delivery of the email._"

 Normally, SPF (TXT record) looks like this:
 ```